dospunk/codelike/README.md

 a: pop the top two values from the stack, add them, and push the result to the stack

+b: print the top value from the stack

 c: change direction: scan clockwise and continue

 d: pop the top two values from the stack, divide the top by the second, and push the result rounded down to the stack